uxbyjoao/focus-box/README.md

 Save `settings.json` and close it.

-Open the Arduino extension Board Manager window.
+Open the Arduino Extension Board Manager window.
 It should update its list using the new URL you just added to `settings.json`.

 Search for "esp8266" on the search field.
 Install the board named "esp8266" by ESP8266 Community.